rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/pricing-calculation.md

 pre: "3. "
 weight: 720
 ---
-This pricing example is set outside the free trial period.
+This pricing example is based on the **Professional Plan** subscription.

 Let’s assume your ROS software application has two modules say *A* and *B*.
 You intend to deploy three instances of